El Corazón del Caribe research project

 - Jago Cooper, Curator of the Americas

-- Dr Alice Samson, McDonald Institute for Archaeological Research, University of Cambridge
+- Dr Alice Samson, McDonald Institute for Archaeological Research Cambridge

 - British Academy

 - British Cave Research Association

 - NERC Isotope Geosciences Laboratory

 - Herb Allen III and Monica de la Torre